JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

     * Summary on expired Exemptions
   * Policy assignments throughout the entirety of scopes (Management Groups, Subscriptions)
     * Core information on Policy assignments
-    * Advanced information on Policy assignments
+    * Advanced/enriched information on Policy assignments
       * Policy assignment scope (at scope/inheritance)
       * Indicates if scope is excluded from Policy assignment
       * Indicates if Exemption applies for scope